EDWARD DURELL STONE, FAIA (1902-1978)

-When the time came to choose an architect for the new Museum of Modern Art, Stone's name was put forth by Harrison and Rockefeller over the objections of Alfred Barr, Jr., the Museum's director.
+When the time came to choose an architect for the new Museum of Modern Art, Stone's name was put forth by Harrison and Rockefeller over the objections of Alfred Barr Jr., the Museum's director.
 Stone was selected in association with Philip Goodwin, the only architect on the Museum board.
 It was at this point that Stone formally started his own architectural practice, opening an office in Rockefeller Center.
 Stone was in the Army during WWII from 1942 to 1945, stationed in Washington DC where he was the Chief of the Planning and Design Section.
 His principal responsibility was planning Army Air Force bases.

 His office was extremely successful and he won major architectural commission such as the Kennedy Center in Washington DC into the early 1970s.
 The public liked most of his buildings.
 He won five Honor Awards from the national AIA.
 Business Week called him "the man with a billion on the drawing board."

-1935 - The Rockefeller Apartments, 24 West 55th Street, next to the Museum of Modern Art, New York NY.
+1935 - The Rockefeller Apartments, 24 West 55th Street, New York NY.
+Next to the Museum of Modern Art.
 Designed by Wallace K. Harrison with Stone assisting.
 Bottom photo of the Garmey Apartment by Fred Conrad.

-1934 - The Richard M. Mandel Residence, 323 Haines Road, Westchester County, Bedford Hills NY.
+1935 - The Richard M. Mandel House, 323 Haines Road, Bedford Hills NY.
 Many project lists place it at Mount Kisco NY which is nearby.
 Commissioned in 1933, it is often cited as the first International Style house on the East Coast.
 10,000 square feet with 32 rooms, 7 bedrooms and 4.5 baths.
 Interiors by Donald Deskey.
 Designed with Thomas Williams of New York City.
 Sold in 1991 to Eric and Ana Brill.
 Added to the National Register of Historic Places in 1996.
 Sold in 2006 to William Sofield and Dennis Anderson, who have been working on a renovation ever since.

 1936 - The A. J. Cole House, Greenwich CT.
 Designed with William H. Jackson, who probably did most of the work.
-Unsure if built.
+Unbuilt.

-1936 - The Williams Raisch Residence, Stamford CT.
+1936 - The Williams Raisch House, Stamford CT.
 2-story International Style with curved ends, various schemes.
-Unsure if built.
+Unbuilt.
 Raisch also had Stone design two weekend houses in 1938, house A in Stamford and house B in Nassau, Bahamas.
-Unsure if any of these homes were ever built.
+Unbuilt.

-1936 - The Colliers Magazine House, aka the Colliers Model Home, published March 1936.
-Part of a series of six articles.
+1936 - The Colliers Magazine House, aka the Colliers Model Home.
+Published in March 1936 as part of a six-article series.
 The model was very popular and was built in several variations, as shown below, over the next decade.

 1936 - Unidentified Townhouse, location unknown.
 Six stories; usual NYC brownstone type with garage, 3 maids rooms, sitting room, projection room, butler, caretaker.
-Unsure if built.
+Likely unbuilt.

 1936 - The Frank Mandel House, Palm Springs CA. Unbuilt.